 Combinational Logic Circuits are circuits where the output only depends on the inputs.
 If the inputs change, the output immediately changes too.
 The combination of the inputs determines what the output(s) will be.
 Examples of combinational logic circuits include:

-Synchronous Logic Circuits are circuits where the output depends on the inputs and also what the inputs were in the past.
+Synchronous Logic Circuits are circuits where the output depends on the inputs and also what the inputs were previously.
 When the inputs change the outputs do not necessarily change immediately.
 The output depends on the state of the inputs and how the inputs have changed some time before.
 Examples of synchronous logic circuits include:

 The diagrams illustrate the difference between analogue and digital signals: